ResonantGeoData/ResonantGeoData/DEVELOPMENT.md

 ### Add Demo Data (Optional)

-1. Run `docker-compose run --rm celery ./manage.py demo_data`
-2. Run `docker-compose run --rm celery ./manage.py landsat_data -c 100`
-2. Run `docker-compose run --rm celery ./manage.py wasabi`

 Please note that the demo data commands need to run in the `celery` docker image.

-For the `landsat_data` command, the `-c` argument is optional and allows you to control how much landsat data to ingest; the full dataset can take over an hour to ingest.
+Standard demo data for testing:
+- Run `docker-compose run --rm celery ./manage.py demo_data`
+- Run `docker-compose run --rm celery ./manage.py wasabi`

 The `wasabi` data command can take a particularly long time to run as it is processing large, remote video files.

+Cloud hosted satellite imagery:
+- Google Cloud hosted Landsat and Sentinel imagery:
+  - Landsat: `docker-compose run --rm celery ./manage.py gc_catalog landsat`
+  - Sentinel: `docker-compose run --rm celery ./manage.py gc_catalog sentinel`
+- S3 Hosted imagery (soon to go offline by June 2021)
+  - Run `docker-compose run --rm celery ./manage.py s3_landsat`

+For the `gc_catalog` and `s3_landsat` commands, the `-c` argument is optional and allows you to control how much imagery to ingest; the full dataset can take a long time to ingest.
+These routines actually use a subset of the full catalogs hosted on data.kitware.com; [@banesullivan](https://github.com/banesullivan) has local scripts to create the subsets of these subsets.

 ### Run Application
 1. Run `docker-compose up`